icecube/flarestack/flarestack/analyses/tde/README.txt

  analysis of this source.
 The new data set was added to the code, and a new Flarestack v1.2.1 (Asteria) release was made.
 No significant excess was observed from this source.

+REPRODUCIBILITY GUIDE

+To reproduce the 5 flare searches, unblind_individual_tdes.py must be run.
+To reproduce the 4 stacking analyses, unblind_tde_catalogues.py must be run.
+In both cases, the fit results will be obtained.

+To reproduce the sensitivity curves as a function of spectral index, compare_spectral_indices.py must be run.
+For the comparison of time integration and flare search methods, compare_cluster_search_to_time_integration.py must be run.
+Both of these scripts should be run on the cluster to obtain sufficient statistics.

+If the unblinding scripts are run *after* the sensitivity scripts have been run, TS distributions will be available.
+Then the TS results for each unblinding will automatically be compared to background TS distributions, and the significance of the result will be quantified.
+Limits will also automatically be set.
+All plots can be viewed in the assigned scratch directory, under /path/to/scratch/flarestack_data/output/plots/analyses/tde/....